Popniten/2dv514-ansible-deployment/README.md

 ## Initial setup

-Folder `initial-setup` contains the playbooks to setup the network, router and control machine on LabCloud.
+Folder `initial-setup` contains the playbooks to set up the network, router and control machine on LabCloud.
 Run this from a local computer.
 After this, ssh into the controlmachine and run all subsequent playbooks from there. `host_key_checking = False` should be uncommented in `/etc/ansible/ansible.cfg` on your local machine.

 **Important!** Before running the initial setup, the OpenStack RC file needs to be downloaded to the local folder, as well as the private key to transfer to the controlmachine needs to be here.